Can you judge a book by its cover?

 Only when we consider Chinese language and culture as active and dynamic, it makes sense to learn Chinese.
 Learning Chinese opens up a path for direct involvement in life in China and the Great Wall serves as the magnificent backdrop of the scene.

 For this reason, ancient cultural symbols are not the best choice for Chinese textbooks, when we can find something current and more representative, something both ordinary and extraordinary.

 This is what I believe and what I did with the Mandarin Express series.

 The images I used as book covers are snapshots of ordinary people’s daily lives, including market scenes, street scenes, exterior and interior of buildings, different seasons, different geographical terrains, and arts.

 For example, in this book cover, a regular Chinese woman is featured in the center of the image.
 Her gesture and facial expression are a display of friendliness and confidence.
 She looks healthy and happy.
 Her clothes are common day-to-day attires of young people.

 In this book cover, another woman is featured in the image.
 She is looking into the deli stand for possible purchases.
 She is well dressed and her hair is well maintained.
 She is carrying a nice, big handbag.
 The image also shows that this deli stand is located at a busy street, and it is full of Chinese delicacies.

-Then what do we do with the ancient cultural symbols?
-We are not going to discard them.
 They are the other side of the coin.
-Without dragons and terra-cotta warriors, Chinese culture would not be complete.
+Without the Great Wall and terra-cotta warriors, both Chinese language and culture would not be complete.